Marsh helleborine

 Plant response to fire

-The marsh helleborine shows increased abundance after fire (Jacquemyn et al, 2014; Kluza-Wieloch & Maciejewska-Rutkowska, 2015; Wójcik et al, 2022).
-It is not clear from the literature that post-fire regeneration is via resprouting from belowground structures and/or from a soil-stored seedbank.
+The marsh helleborine shows increased abundance after fire (Jacquemyn et al. 2014; Kluza-Wieloch and Maciejewska-Rutkowska 2015; Wójcik et al. 2022).
+It is not clear from the literature that post-fire regeneration is via resprouting from belowground structures and/or from the soil-stored seedbank.

-Disturbance, like fire, grazing or trampling, that preserves an open canopy are therefore important for the maintenance of suitable habitat and the persistence of marsh helleborine populations (Jacquemyn et al, 2014).
-However, fire during the growing season would likely negatively impact marsh helleborine populations, as in other seasonally-dormant orchids (Quarmby, 1999).
+Disturbance, like fire such as grazing or trampling, preserves an open canopy are is important for the maintenance of suitable habitat and the persistence of marsh helleborine populations (Jacquemyn et al. 2014).
+However, fire during the growing season would likely negatively impact marsh helleborine populations, as in other seasonally-dormant Orchids (Quarmby 1999).

 Timing of life history